Partial fillings of the bosonic $E_8$ quantum Hall state: Introduction

 Unlike the IQHE of electrons, the $E_8$ state does not have a single-particle interpretation.
 The bosonic state is inherently interacting.
 For example, the primitive low-energy excitations, the $E_8$ bosons, are all even combinations of electrons.
 This makes the general description, let alone a specific construction, of a bosonic analog of the FQHE of electrons less clear.
 We attack this problem following the earlier work of Lopes et al.~\cite{PhysRevB.100.085116}, where it was shown: (1) how the $E_8$ state can be constructed from interacting electrons in a coupled-wire model (an anisotropic 2d array of coupled Luttinger liquids that serves as the normal state for a large variety of distinct topological phases, e.g., \cite{PhysRevLett.88.036401, PhysRevB.89.085101}, among many others); and (2) within this construction, the $E_8$ state is the parent state of states with $G_2$ or $F_4$ Fibonacci topological order.
-(Different constructions of a state with Fibonacci topological order are given in \cite{mongg2,PhysRevB.91.235112}.)
+(Other constructions of a state with Fibonacci topological order are given in \cite{mongg2,PhysRevB.91.235112, PhysRevB.103.235118}.)
+These and the other phases considered in this paper are bosonic in the sense that there is a fermion energy gap, which can be made arbitrarily large, below which all local excitations in the bulk and on the edge are even combinations of electrons.

 Within this construction \cite{PhysRevB.100.085116}, the $G_2$ and $F_4$ symmetries arise from the Lie algebraic factorization $G_2 \times F_4 \subset E_8$.
 The theory of conformal embeddings \cite{francesco2012conformal} allows this symmetry factorization to be realized within the $E_8$ edge-state theory.
 This factorization allows the $E_8$ quasiparticle excitations (created, for instance, along any boundary by operators in the edge-state theory) to be decomposed into $G_2$ and $F_4$ Fibonacci components, in such a way that the product is a boson.
 This is a generalization of spin-charge separation in the theory of a 1D spin-1/2 electron \cite{giamarchi2003quantum}.